Gujarats/nearest/README.md

 This is simple project for getting a driver like for example if you're using uber or grab or gojek to get a driver.

 Imagine if there are 2.500.000 drivers moving around in the city. let say in Bandung city.
 So if we created save those drivers in one table it is going to be a nightmare if you wanted to query the location of the drivers that nearest to user location.
-Why? because it is going to takes a lof of time to get only a driver in more than 2 million of rows. <br>
+Why? because it is going to takes a lof of time to get only a driver that near to your location in more than 2 million of rows.

-####
+# Tech Stack
+I choose No-SQL like :
+* Mongodb

+* Redis

+* Go

+No-SQL is very easy to modify whenever it comes to change or add the field of an object stored in the collections.
+And we can easily create another collections to make new documents to strore the new object. this flexible database is well suited for storing the location and drivers in the city.
+Because the collections and the data may varies in every each city.
+It is my personal opinion if you have yours and better for reading performance then I would love to hear.

+## Data structure
-So I created some mark in the city, and save those mark in the database.
-I use no-SQL and Redis to achieve this.
-These mark maybe varies in every city, but in this simple project I mark `1000` location in Bandung city.
+So I created some mark in the city, and saved those mark in the database.
+I use no-SQL to achieve this.
+These mark maybe varies in every city, but in this simple project I mark the city for about `2500` location and it is generated from the algorithm in the `cmd/dummy`.

 The marking location algorithm is simple.
 Get based latitude and longitude from the edge of the city, in this case west and north.
 And then genereate a mark location from that base location to the east and south, those location will be separate from given distance.